MarketSquare/robotframework-browser/CONTRIBUTING.md

 5. Use `inv release` to create and release artifacts and upload to PyPi
 6. [Create Github release](https://github.com/MarketSquare/robotframework-browser/releases/new)
 7. Check that [PyPi](https://pypi.org/project/robotframework-browser/) looks good.
-8. Announce new release, at least in Slack and user group mailing list.
+8. Announce new release, at least in Slack, [Forum](https://forum.robotframework.org/t/browser-library-releases/685) and user group mailing list.

 ## Code style
 Python code style is enforced with flake8 and black.
 These are executed in a